 A One-Handed Novel

-When Melanie Farrell visits the neurologist and is told she has multiple sclerosis she isn’t surprised by the diagnosis.
-What does shock her is the related prognosis.
+When Melanie Farrell visits the neurologist she is told her multiple sclerosis is progressing.
+She isn’t surprised by the diagnosis, but what does shock her is the related prognosis.
 It seems, based on a new study, that she only has six orgasms left.
 Six!
 Fortyish and single, Mel must decide how best to spend, save or at least not waste those precious orgasms.

 Mel’s plans to make the most of her sex life proves easier said than done when other realities of living with MS demand even more of her attention.
 Should she max out her credit card on an experimental procedure in Costa Rica?
 How can she work to financially support herself and get the care she needs when she can hardly leave the house?
 Where are her friends when she needs them?
 Her choices become even more confusing when one day she meets a man who loves butterflies and is good with his hands.
-Is this the man of her dreams?
-Is romance what she’s really looking for right now?
+But is romance what she’s really looking for right now?
 Or is she looking for something even more?